bachiriy/moroccoTreasures-filRouge/README.md

 ## Introduction

 The Moroccan Heritage Marketplace is a web application that focuses on preserving and promoting Moroccan traditional tools and accessories.
 The project aims to connect artisans and sellers with a global audience, allowing users to explore and purchase authentic Moroccan products.
-Additionally, the platform includes an admin page for easy management of products.
+Additionally, the platform includes an admin page for total and easy management the entire website.

 ## Features